Greenhills, San Juan: Development of Greenhills

 During this time, Ortigas & Company drafted plans to develop a planned community on the west side of Highway 54, centered around plans for schools, churches, and a centerpiece suburban shopping complex following years of studying planned communities in other countries.
 The new residential subdivision was named Greenhills, after the suburban Greenbelt community of Greenhills in the US state of Ohio.
+The area was then considered part of Quezon City as of the 1970s and was eventually returned to San Juan, which previously had jurisdiction over it prior to the establishment of Quezon City.